fs-c/maniac/README.md

 cmake --build . -- /p:Configuration=Release
 ```

-For an example see the CI build steps in `.github/workflows`.
+For an example see the CI build steps in `.github/workflows`. __Make sure to use Win32 or equivalent, maniac expects certain (implementation/architecture dependent) type sizes!__

 `Release` builds are optimized and don't contain debug information, unlike `Debug` builds which also have significantly more verbose logging.